jralph/k8s-workshop/getting-started/lab-01.md

 ### Service

 To access our service from outside of the cluster, we'll need to define a service.
-Create the below declaration in a `service-yml` file.
+Create the below declaration in a `service.yml` file.

 The declaration below defines a service that will route traffic to any pod with the label `app.kubernetes.io/name: lobsters` we created in the pod above.
 This service routes requests to the port `web`, that we specified in the container spec in our pod declaration.
 The `type: NodePort` line allows traffic on a particular port of each node to be routed to the service.
 As we are running locally, this will be `localhost` followed by a random port (for example, `localhost:30821`).